Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 as new architecture levels are introduced relatively rarely.
 This is what a static plugin is — one where the list of all valid property values is supposed to remain the same within a single version, and therefore the list of supported properties is independent of what packages are being installed.

 Now let's consider a different use case: we need to express a dependency on a runtime whose version changes frequently, and is not predictable.
-Said version could be `1.0.0`, `1.2.2`, `2.0.10`, `2.3.99`… We're facing
+Said version could be `1.0.0`, `1.2.2`, `2.0.10`, `2.3.99`… The runtime
+in question does not use semantic versioning or another version scheme clearly indicating compatibility, so we may need to declare arbitrary version ranges.
+We're facing
 two problems here.
 First, the list of all valid values can be very long (to be precise, infinitely long).
 Second, we can't fully predict what the future versions will be.

 Let's start with the lower bound.
-If the system has version `1.2.2` installed, the plugin needs to be declare compatibility with wheels that have a lower bound no higher than that: `>=1.2.2`, `>=1.2.1`, `>=1.2.0`… but what is the highest value of `>=1.1.n` that we need to support?
+If the system has version `1.2.2` installed, the plugin needs to declare compatibility with wheels that have a lower bound no higher than that: `>=1.2.2`, `>=1.2.1`, `>=1.2.0`… but then we'd need to list all the possible `1.1.x` versions — and should be the highest value of `x` that we need to account for?
 And what if sometimes upstream releases four-component versions, like `1.2.2.1`?
 With upper bound, things get even worse.
 Here we actually have to declare compatibility with versions higher than the current version: `<1.2.4`, `<1.2.5`… ad infinitum.